fabd/kanji-koohii/apps/koohii/modules/about/templates/learnmore.md

 **Kanji Koohii** is a website and community dedicated to help you complete the kanji learning method called _Remembering the Kanji_.

-*   Edit and share kanji stories with fellow learners
+- Edit and share kanji mnemonics (called "stories")
-*   Vote for the best stories, copy the ones you like
-*   Review with scheduled flashcards
+- Improve long term memory with kanji flashcards and a spaced repetition system (SRS)
-*   Track your progress
+- Track your progress to stay motivated

 ## About Remembering the Kanji {#help-rtk}